Officials shaping plans to demolish still standing structure at Surfside collapse site, mayor says - KION546

 Engineers are conducting ongoing testing and evaluations of the site to expand the search into more areas as it becomes safe to do so, she said.
 Miami-Dade Fire Chief Alan Cominsky said crews were working in three of nine grids.

-The mayor said officials need to make the decision about a “likely” demolition “extremely carefully and methodically,” taking into consideration the impact it could have on the existing pile of rubble.
+The mayor said officials need to make the dgecision about a “likely” demolition “extremely carefully and methodically,” taking into consideration the impact it could have on the existing pile of rubble.

 Scott Nacheman, a structure specialist with the Federal Emergency Management Agency, said they will evaluate technical data and stakeholder information and pass along the findings to officials.

-Note: Correction: An earlier version of this story incorrectly reported Lucia Guara’s age.
-Lucia was 11.